 The sensitivity, specificity, and AUC of the DRS tool showed that it is an accurate method that is suitable for application in the screening of diabetes in the health system in Sudan.
 The main recommendations of this study are to adopt the DRS tool as an easy, affordable, and accessible tool for diabetes screening in populations at the primary healthcare level and to adopt further confirmation by blood tests for DRS in moderate and high-risk populations to reduce the economic burden on the health system.
 This study comprises a representative sample of primary health care centers from Khartoum State's major geographical regions.
-In part to the limitations of the cross-sectional investigation, we were unable to assess DRS' effectiveness in predicting T2DM events.
+In part to the limitations of the cross-sectional investigation, we were unable to assess DRS'

+effectiveness in predicting T2DM events.
 Therefore, conduct a follow-up investigation to assess the predictive validity of the DRS.
 Another drawback is that the population demographics were tilted toward females, which may have significantly undermined the risk score's performance in the male gender.
-Also, more research is needed to examine a larger Sudanese population to test variables related to Sudanese culture and the risks of developing diabetes, which may limit the applications of the DRS at a larger population scale.
+Also, more research is needed to examine a larger Sudanese population to test variables related to Sudanese culture and the risks of developing diabetes, which may limit the applications of the DRS on a larger population scale.
+Furthermore, the variable employment can be adjusted to better suit certain categories while also providing generic information.
+The research work's future scope and motivation can be used to predict the necessity of it.